 “Triday” is the official International Tripawd Awareness Day to raise awareness about limb amputation for our beloved pets.
-Born with three legs and a spare, amputation is sometimes the best way to improve quality of life for dogs and cats affected by limb cancers, congenital challenges, or injury.
+Born with three legs and a spare, amputation is sometimes the best way to improve quality of life for dogs and cats affected by limb cancers, congenital challenges, neglect, or injury.

 On March third (3/3) every year, we honor three-legged pets everywhere and the people who care for them.
 Find fun ways to spread the word below!